Depakote sprinkle capsulesPronunciation

 - Topiramate because the risk of high ammonium levels, brain problems, or an unusual drop in body temperature may be increased

-- Carbamazepine, carbapenem antibiotics (eg, ertapenem, imipenem, meropenem), hydantoins (eg, phenytoin), mefloquine, oral contraceptives (eg, birth control pills), or rifampin because they may decrease Depakote sprinkle capsules's effectiveness
+- Carbamazepine, carbapenem antibiotics (eg, ertapenem, imipenem, meropenem), hydantoins (eg, phenytoin), mefloquine, oral contraceptives (eg, birth control pills), rifampin, or ritonavir because they may decrease Depakote sprinkle capsules's effectiveness

 - Anticoagulants (eg, warfarin), barbiturates (eg, phenobarbital, primidone), ethosuximide, lamotrigine, methylphenidate, quetiapine, rufinamide, tolbutamide, tricyclic antidepressants (eg, amitriptyline), or zidovudine because the risk of their side effects may be increased by Depakote sprinkle capsules

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Depakote sprinkle capsules may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Depakote sprinkle capsules as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.